-Coronavirus Update from the Ministry of Health
+Update from Ministry of Health Regarding Novel Coronavirus

 The Ministry of Health can confirm that there are no cases or known suspect cases of the coronavirus currently in Bermuda.

 To be classified as a "suspect case", the World Health Organization (WHO) has defined specific criteria that an individual must have.
 This includes a relevant travel history risk or contact risk.